PayDock/mobile-sdk-doc/widgets/card.md

 ) {...}
 ```

-The following sample code example demonstrates the usage within your application:
+The following sample code example demonstrates how to use the widget in your application:

 ```Kotlin
 // Initialize the CardDetailsWidget